JosephEoff/josepheoff.github.io/_posts/2020-12-10-electrometerhat1.md

 The MMBF5484 is simply an SMD version of the 2N5484 I used in the electrometer I built years ago.

-All the parts came in a few weeks ago, and I finally got the PCBs made - the electrometer boards arrived just today..
+All the parts came in a few weeks ago, and I finally got the PCBs made - the electrometer boards arrived just today.
 I put one together to make sure everything works according to plans.

 Since there will be seven electrometers, but each only draws a couple of milliamperes, I decided to stay with a 9V battery.
 I had a bunch of electrometer boards made, and a couple of battery boards.